quicwg/base-drafts/draft-ietf-quic-transport.md

 {::boilerplate bcp14}

-Commonly used terms in the document are described below.
+Commonly used terms in this document are described below.

 QUIC: